-- 4. Engineers can innovate and improve the quality of our services - Like any other company, the RIPE NCC has limited resources; there are only so many members and the community is important.
+4. Engineers can innovate and improve the quality of our services

+- Like any other company, the RIPE NCC has limited resources; there are only so many engineers and so many hours in the day.
+Using our resources to create the most value for members and the community is important.